David-Manniche/TheMarket/readme.txt

     => 034729 - Getting error on side bar on login with advertiser account => 034656 - when user jumps to product list from tags then even after resetting filter all products are not listing => 034474 - Shop name should be there in shop report listing.
+    => 034473 - On reporting shop> getting invalid request with success message